vwkd/kita-dict-llm/src/extract_prompt.md

 ]
 ```

-How can I do this in unix?
+How can I do this in an efficient unix script using `git` and `jq`?